seldonian-framework/Tutorials/_tutorials/install_tutorial.md

 </p>

 <p>
     This will start a webserver running at localhost:5001 on your local machine.
-Go to that address in your browser and you should see a page displaying something like the following:
+Go to that address in your browser, and you should see a page displaying something like the following:
 </p>

 <div align="center">